“I want to emphasize the importance of what the Emmaus Institute is doing.

-Join us as we take a ten-week journey through history, Scripture, and our common confession about the truths of our faith.
+Join us by video as we take five-sessions to explore the relationship between history, Scripture, and our common confession of faith.